hutamaaulia/atomic-displacement/README.md

 moved_atoms = [N, H, H] # Type of displaced atoms.
 The order must be consistent with the order in QE input T = 298.15  # Temperature in K
 P = 1.0 # Pressure in atm
 freq_cutoff_cm = 50.0   # Cutoff frequency.
-All positive frequencies below cutoff will be replaced by the cutoff value for thermodynamic corrections.
+All positive frequencies below cutoff will be replaced by the cutoff value for entropy calculations.
 Unit in cm^-1

 ```
 Run the script